LangStream/documentation/installation/docker.md

 * --cpus: the number of CPUs to allocate to the docker container
 * --docker-args: additional arguments to pass to the docker run command

-You can also customizer the docker image that you want to use to run your application.
-By default the CLI uses the official LangStream docker image, but you can use your own image, maybe you want to test the same application with a different LangStream runtime version.
+You can also customize the docker image that you want to use to run your application.
+By default the CLI uses the official LangStream docker image, but you can use your own image, maybe to test the same application with a different LangStream runtime version.

 The following flags are available: